Skip to Main Content

 How long does bridal hair and makeup take?

-Bridal hair and makeup can take 2 to 3 hours, depending on the bride's requested style and timing.
-Schultz advises keeping it safe and scheduling around two and a half hours for the bride's hair and makeup, which includes a cushion for any unexpected circumstances so that the wedding morning progresses smoothly without feeling rushed."We schedule 2.5 hours for our bride's hair and makeup," she says.
+Bridal hair and makeup can take two to three hours, depending on the bride's requested style and timing.
+Schultz advises keeping it safe and scheduling around two and a half hours for the bride's hair and makeup, which includes a cushion for any unexpected circumstances so that the wedding morning progresses smoothly without feeling rushed.
+"We schedule two-and-a-half hours for our bride's hair and makeup," she says.
 "We always like to keep a bit of cushion time in our timeline to account for the unexpected moments a wedding can bring, whether that's five minutes for the bride to eat lunch or for her to say a quick hello to her photographer."

 How long does bridal party hair and makeup take?

-Expect bridal party hair and makeup to take 1 to 2 hours per person.
+Expect bridal party makeup and hair to take one to two hours per person.
 To help keep things moving efficiently, it's common to have both a hairstylist and a makeup artist working simultaneously.
 Be sure to read your contract thoroughly or ask your point of contact to see how many artists will be on-site the day of your wedding, as this can affect your timeline.

-Remember, there are no hard and fast rules regarding the order in which you schedule your bridal party.
+Remember, there are no hard and fast rules regarding the order in which you schedule your bridesmaid hair and makeup services.
 However, scheduling those with the longest and thickest hair first can be helpful since their hair will naturally require more styling time, and those with thinner or shorter hair later in the wedding getting ready schedule.

 Should hair or makeup come first for a wedding?